Jimmy Graham: Personal life

 Graham began working with at-risk youth and military veterans through the Jimmy Graham Foundation.
 In 2020 and 2021, his work with the foundation earned him a nomination from the Chicago Bears as their nominee for the Walter Payton Man of the Year Award.

 Graham is a pilot and became co-chairman, along with aerobatic champion Sean D. Tucker, of the Experimental Aircraft Association (EAA) Young Eagles program in July 2018, which introduces children between the ages of 8 and 17 to general aviation.

+In May 2023, Graham was hit by a car while bicycling in Miami, suffering a laceration on his calf that required stitches.
+According to friend A. J. Hawk, Graham stated that he did "more damage to the car than the car did to him."

+On August 19, 2023, Graham was taken into custody in Newport Beach, California reportedly due to a medical condition related to seizures.